demisto/content/Packs/Palo_Alto_Networks_Enterprise_DLP/README.md

 ## Palo Alto Networks Enterprise DLP Content Pack

 This content pack enables Cortex XSOAR to integrate with Palo Alto Networks Enterprise DLP.
 Using this content pack, you can fetch DLP incidents using the `Long running instance` checkbox and update DLP incidents with user feedback.
-This pack includes the **Palo Alto Networks Enterprise DLP** integration and a sample Playbook to gather user feedback for a DLP incident using Slack.
+This pack includes the **Palo Alto Networks Enterprise DLP** integration and a sample playbook to gather user feedback for a DLP incident using Slack.

 ### Palo Alto Networks Enterprise DLP Integration